 In HFS+, the file system replaced by APFS could split a disk into different partitions.
 APFS gets rid of the concept of partitions and replaces them with containers.
 But containers differ from partitions.
 As well as having multiple containers on a physical disk, a container can have multiple volumes.
 For example, in macOS, your startup container has the main boot volume — usually called Macintosh HD — as well as the Recovery volume, Preboot volume, and volume for virtual memory like swap files.

-Before we discuss what 'other volumes' in the container are, let's look at where the message appears in the Storage tab of About this Mac.
+Before we discuss what 'other volumes' in a container are, let's look at where the message appears:

 After a short time, when macOS has calculated it, you'll see a colored bar describing how your storage is allocated.
-Most of the time, the box looks like the image above.
-But sometimes, you'll see part of the box colored gray and the description 'other volumes in container.'
+Sometimes, you'll see a part of the box colored gray and the description 'other volumes in container'.
+Other times, you may see it if you click All Volumes above the colored graph.

 Recovery volume | Used to restore Mac from a backup |